 While the Highlands today is seen as the epicenter of all things cool and the place to grab amazing food, it was a challenge the develop thanks to the steep 60-foot climb to the top of the flood plain (which would come in handy later).

 The Highlands is centered around a vibrant stretch of Bardstown Road, which lasts for three miles starting at Baxter Avenue and Broadway and ending around Trevillian Way and Taylorsville Road.

 At the northernmost tip of the Highlands, both Baxter Avenue and Barret Avenue are also fast-growing areas full of local businesses and shops.

 The Highlands is located about 2 miles south-east of downtown and the Ohio river.
 It’s a quick 10 minute drive, 15 minute TARC ride, or 20 minute bike ride from downtown.
-The Highlands is bordered by Phoenix Hill to the north, Paristown and Germantown to the West, and Clifton to the East.
+The Highlands is bordered by Phoenix Hill and NuLu to the north, Paristown and Germantown to the West, and Clifton to the East.

 While the Highlands may sound like a single area of town, it actually encompasses nine separate neighborhoods all lumped under the “Highlands” label (11 if you count the “Upper Highlands” as well).
 All the neighborhoods of the Highlands branch off from Baxter or Bardstown Road – this thoroughfare is the main thread that ties the area together.